spacenectar/builda/README.md

 - Add prefab partials to allow smaller parts of your project to be prefabs but not the whole project.

-- Version control of all scaffolds and prefabs
+- Version control of all blueprints and prefabs

 - Add a command line only mode which will work without needing to initialise builda or even install it locally